 Even though it was a booming silver mining town with a population as large as 14,000 by 1889, that is not what put Tombstone on the map.
 You may have heard of a little squabble that took place near the O.K Corral?
 Well, thanks to Hollywood, this shootout between the lawful Earp brothers and the cowboy outlaws was made famous and Tombstone a household name.
 It is no longer silver from the mines that keep this town thriving, but rather the deep pockets of curious visitors.

 Tombstone is an actual functioning town, so there is no admission fee to enter.
 However, they do depend heavily on tourist dollars, so be prepared to pay if you want to do anything in town.
-Fortunately, you can find Group On deals and discounts for bundling attractions online.
-Prep early and save.
+Fortunately, there are tons of affordable Tombstone attractions for adults and kids alike.
+Prepare early and save.
 Also, you can score very reasonable accommodations in Tombstone and many with complimentary breakfasts.

 Located across the street from Boothill Graveyard, this is where we stayed while in Tombstone and we really liked it.
 In fact, we will probably stay here again on our next visit.
 We really loved our stay for a few reasons.
 It is clean, the amenities are great, it has reasonable rates, and unlike many of the other accommodations in the area it isn’t outdated in decor.
 Some highlights for our family was the complimentary breakfasts each morning and the outdoor fire pit overlooking the vast desert.